 Counseling and Psychological Services (CAPS) at UCLA offers a range of services including individual and group therapy, referrals, psychological testing, crisis consultation, and psychoeducational programs and workshops.
 CAPS is located at John Wooden Center West and can be reached at (310) 825-0768.

-If you need an immediate response after hours or on weekends please call UCLA Counseling and Psychological Services 24 hr access line (310) 825-0768 or call the UCPD 24 hr dispatch line at (310) 825-1491 or dial ‘911 for your local police.
-Here is a link to additional emergency phone numbers.
+If you need an immediate response after hours or on weekends please call UCLA Counseling and Psychological Services 24 hour access line (310) 825-0768 or call the UCPD 24 hour dispatch line at (310) 825-1491 or dial 911 for your local police.

 Report incidents of BIAS